sourdough-danish-pastries-recipe

 Your dough is now laminated.
 Wrap it in plastic again and refrigerate for 1 hour or overnight.

-Step 6 – Cutting, Shaping, and Proofing
+Step 6 – Cutting, Shaping, and Proofing Sourdough Danishes

 Slice your laminated dough in two equal halves and set one half aside.

-rolled pastry dough with trimmed edges
+rolled sourdough danish dough with trimmed edges

 Cut the rectangle into eight squares.